-Ballots and vote selections are presented in a perceivable, operable, and understandable way and can be marked, verified, and cast by all voters.

-- The default voting system settings present a ballot usable for the widest range of voters, and voters can adjust settings and preferences to meet their needs.
+7.1 - The default voting system settings present a ballot usable for the widest range of voters, and voters can adjust settings and preferences to meet their needs.

-- Voters and election workers can use all controls accurately, and voters have direct control of all ballot changes and selections.
+7.2 - Voters and election workers can use all controls accurately, and voters have direct control of all ballot changes and selections.